annefou/DestinE_ESA_GFTS/README.md

 ## License

 All documentation and chapter materials in this repository are made available under the CC-BY-4 and the software are made available under the Apache-2 licence; for more details, see the [LICENSE file](https://github.com/destination-earth/DestinE_ESA_GFTS/blob/main/LICENSE).

+## Funding

+This project is funded by the European Space Agency through the Destination Earth Use Case initiative.

+## Project Status

+The project is currently work in progress